downson-lang/downson/SPECIFICATION.md

 ###### Nesting and terminating

-A key can be used to introduce a nested object using the `object` field in the key metadata.
-The `object` field tells the downson parser, that all keys between the current key and the next unmatched object terminator (or either the beginning/end of the file or a heading) in the binding direction should be registered on a new nested object.
+A key can be used to introduce a nested object using the `object` field in the *key metadata*.
+The `object` field tells the downson parser, that all keys between the current key and the next unmatched *object terminator* (or either the beginning/end of the file or a heading) in the binding direction should be registered on a new nested object.

-The object terminator is defined as follows:
+The *object terminator* has the following syntax:

 ~~~~
 []($)